CEPH-Accredited. Committed to Equity and Social Justice.

 Engage in service-learning as you explore the strategies and tactics of advocating and organizing for community- and policy-level changes to address inequities.

 Examine how environmental challenges — such as water and air pollution, food quality and scarcity, gentrification, and toxic dumping — affect health.

-During the program, MPH@Simmons students are required to participate in two in-person immersions worth a total of 3 credits, one held on the Simmons campus in Boston and one in another domestic or international location.
+During the program, MPH@Simmons students are required to participate in two in-person immersions worth a total of 3 credits, one held on the Simmons campus in Boston and one in southern Arizona.
 During these immersions, students gain firsthand experience in examining public health issues and have the opportunity to collaborate with peers, faculty, local organizers, and public health leaders.

 Drive Health Equity